Kingdom of Croatia (925–1102): 11th century

 However, in 1072, Krešimir assisted the Bulgarian and Serb uprising against their Byzantine masters.
 The Byzantines retaliated in 1074 by sending the Norman count Amico of Giovinazzo to besiege Rab.
 They failed to capture the island, but did manage to capture the king himself, and the Croatians were then forced to settle and give away Split, Trogir, Zadar, Biograd, and Nin to the Normans.
 In 1075, Venice expelled the Normans and secured the cities for itself.
 The end of Krešimir IV in 1074 also marked the de facto end of the Trpimirović dynasty, which had ruled the Croatian lands for over two centuries.

 Krešimir was succeeded by Demetrius Zvonimir (1075–1089) of the Svetoslavić branch of the House of Trpimirović.
-He was previously a ban in Slavonia in the service of Peter Krešimir IV and later the Duke of Croatia.
-He gained the title of king with the support of Pope Gregory VII and was crowned as King of Croatia in Solin on 8 October 1076.
+He was previously a ban of Croatia in the service of Peter Krešimir IV and later the Duke of Croatia.
+He gained the title of king with the support of Pope Gregory VII and was crowned at Hollow Church in Solin as King of Croatia in Solin on 8 October 1075.
 Zvonimir aided the Normans under Robert Guiscard in their struggle against the Byzantine Empire and Venice between 1081 and 1085.
 Zvonimir helped to transport their troops through the Strait of Otranto and to occupy the city of Dyrrhachion.
 His troops assisted the Normans in many battles along the Albanian and Greek coast.
 Due to this, in 1085, the Byzantines transferred their rights in Dalmatia to Venice.

 Zvonimir's kinghood is carved in stone on the Baška Tablet, preserved to this day as one of the oldest written Croatian texts, kept in the archæological museum in Zagreb.
 Zvonimir's reign is remembered as a peaceful and prosperous time, during which the connection of Croats with the Holy See was further affirmed, so much so that Catholicism would remain among Croats until the present day.
 In this time the noble titles in Croatia were made analogous to those used in other parts of Europe at the time, with comes and baron used for the župani and the royal court nobles, and vlastelin for the noblemen.
 The Croatian state was edging closer to western Europe and further from the east.
 Demetrius Zvonimir married Helen of Hungary in 1063.
 Queen Helen was a Hungarian princess, the daughter of King Béla I of the Hungarian Árpád dynasty, and was the sister of the future Hungarian King Ladislaus I. Zvonimir and Helen had a son, Radovan, who died in his late teens or early twenties.
 King Demetrius Zvonimir died in 1089.
-The exact circumstances of his death are unknown.
+The exact circumstances of his death are uncertain.
 According to a later, likely unsubstantiated legend, King Zvonimir was killed during a revolt in 1089.